Moduli space of quasi-polarized K3 surfaces of degree 6 and 8: Noether-Lefschetz divisors for K3 surfaces

 The remaining cases can be shown in a similar way.
 Here we omit the proof. \begin{proposition} Let $X$ be a surface of type $(\beta)$.
 Then it is a union of a quadric surface and a complete intersection of two quadrics.
 Moreover, we have \begin{enumerate}[(i)] \item $X$ is unstable if $X$ consists of two quadric cones and a quadric surface intersecting at a line. \item The orbit of $X$ is not closed if its equation can be written as $ \lambda_1 x_2^3+\lambda_2 x_1x_2x_3+\lambda_3 x_1x_2x_4$ up to a coordinate transform preserving $Q$.
-It degenerates to type $(\xi)$. \end{enumerate} Otherwise, $X$ is semistable with closed orbit.
+It degenerates to type $(\xi)$. \end{enumerate} Otherwise, $X$ is semistable with closed orbit. \end{proposition}

-\end{proposition} \begin{proposition} A general member $X$ of type $(\gamma)$ has two simple elliptic singularity of type $\tilde{E}_8$.
-Moreover, we have \begin{enumerate}[(i)] \item $X$ is unstable if $X$ consists of three quadric cones. \item The orbit of $X$ is not closed if its equation has the form $ \lambda_1 x_2^3+\lambda_2 x_1x_2x_3+\lambda_3 x_1^2x_4$ up to a coordinate change preserving $Q$. \end{enumerate} Otherwise, $X$ is semistable with closed orbit.
+\begin{proposition} A general member $X$ of type $(\gamma)$ has two simple elliptic singularities of type $\tilde{E}_8$.
+Moreover, we have \begin{enumerate}[(i)] \item $X$ is unstable if $X$ consists of three quadric cones. \item The orbit of $X$ is not closed if its equation has the form $ \lambda_1 x_2^3+\lambda_2 x_1x_2x_3+\lambda_3 x_1^2x_4$ up to a coordinate change preserving $Q$. \end{enumerate} Otherwise, $X$ is semistable with closed orbit. \end{proposition}